Town Bloody Hall: Public response

 The public general reaction was one of entertainment and approval.
-Jerry Tallmer of the Downtown Express wrote of Mailer "at his thoughtful best", and watching the film was "for all these laughs.
+Jerry Tallmer of the Downtown Express wrote of Norman Mailer "at his thoughtful best", and watching the film was "for all these laughs.
 Jill Johnston and all these lesbians ganging up on Norman".
 Mark Holcomb of The Village Voice indicated the modern need for such a movement and the intensities that go along with that movement, saying, "what finally makes Town Bloody Hall so compelling – and unsettling – is the impression that such serious spirited debate is a thing of the past".
 Referred to as a "battle of the sexes" in Variety, the film was acknowledged as one of great societal and activist influences on women's liberation at the time.

 The Town Hall Affair

 The Town Hall Affair by The Wooster Group is a performance based on Town Bloody Hall.
 The production performed at the Performing Garage in New York City, in Los Angeles and San Francisco, and it appeared as an Australian exclusive at the Sydney Festival in 2018.
-Directed by Elizabeth LeCompte, it features Ari Fliakos, Greg Mehrten, Erin Mullin, Scott Shepard and Maura Tierney.
+Directed by Elizabeth LeCompte, it features Ari Fliakos, Greg Mehrten, Erin Mullin, Scott Shepherd and Maura Tierney.
 The Village Voice boasts about how it "captures the debate's strange theatricality and allows it to throw the sexual politics of our own moment into stark relief".